 (c) Should nominations be reopened pursuant to subsection 1-2-5(b), the Election Commission shall promptly publicize the fact, including, but not limited to, notifying TISL Media.

-(d) In the event that nominations are reopened, candidates may qualify to be included on the ballot by filing a Declaration of Candidacy in writing with the chairman of the Election Commission.
+(d) In the event that nominations are reopened, candidates may qualify to be included on the ballot by filing a Declaration of Candidacy in writing with the chairman of the Election Commission by noon.
 Such Declaration of Candidacy shall include the candidate’s name printed legibly in the form that it should be printed on the ballot, the candidate’s signature and the signatures of 10 delegates.

 (e) A delegate who has already been nominated for another office may file a Declaration of Candidacy if nominations are reopened for a different office, in which case the candidate will automatically be withdrawn as a nominee for the previous office in accordance with section 1-2-14.